TLC BOARD MEMBERS AND VOLUNTEERS

 TLC's Essential Volunteer Staff

-Jacob Tendrel – Video Editor & Production
+Jacob Tendrel – Video & Audio Editor & Production, YouTube Manager, Promotional Assistant

 Christine Rossi - Public Event Assistant